Pharmaceutical Affairs Act

 Article 59

-Dealers and manufacturers of western medicines shall, in purchasing, storage or selling controlled drugs and strongly poisonous drugs, keep in detail a list of the name and quantity of such drugs for future inspection.
+Dealers and manufacturers of western pharmaceuticals shall, in purchasing, storing, or selling controlled drugs and strongly poisonous drugs, keep in detail a list of the names and quantity of such drugs for future inspection.
 Controlled drugs shall be further stored in separate cabinet(s) installed with locks.

 The labels of controlled drugs and strongly poisonous drugs shall be marked with warning words and drawings or colors sufficient to indicate the warning effect.